-The giant planets appear to have formed by first accreting a core of several Earth masses of rock and ice.
-Once this solid mass had accumulated, the planet starts accreting gas more and more efficiently.
-Jupiter and Saturn grew much larger than Uranus and Neptune because they formed closer to the Sun, where the disk was thicker.
+The giant planets appear to have formed by first accreting a core of several Earth masses.
+This core was more massive than the proto-planets in the inner Solar System because the proto-Jovian planets were beyond the ice line.
+Once this solid mass had accumulated, the planet starts accreting gas more and more efficiently, in a runaway gas accretion phase.
+Jupiter and Saturn grew much larger because they formed further in, where the disk was thicker.